Renew-ify

 Active Status

-The license has more days remaining than the notification period
+The document has more days remaining than the notification period you set

-Example: 45 days left with 30-day notification period = Active
+Example: 45 days left with 30-day notification = Active ✓

 Warning Status

-The license has fewer days remaining than the notification period
+The document has fewer days remaining than the notification period

 Expired Status